zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 doing something wrong.
 In this case, Olga refers to  two common, what we would call “superstitions,” at least here in the United S tates.

 A “superstition” (superstition) is a belief in some thing that cannot be explained by the laws of nature, if you will.
 Something that see ms extraordinary.
-Superstitions usually revolve around or involve people believing that if they do one thing, then somehow, magically, something else will happen to t hem.
+Superstitions usually revolve around or involve people believing that if they do one thing, then somehow, magically, something else will happen to them.
 It’s almost like a guarantee, like you’re able to control things in wa ys that we wouldn’t normally expect you to be able to.

 Well, two popular superstitions that are held by so me people in the United States are that if you walk under a ladder or if you see a  black cat, you will have bad luck.
 A “ladder” (ladder) is something you use to c limb up to the top of something.
 It’s like a set of stairs, but it goes straight up.
 You use a ladder, for example, to get to the top of your house to paint it.
 Some peop le believe if you walk underneath a ladder – that is, right under the ladd er as it is put up against the side of a house or building – you will have bad luc k.

 Other people believe – more logically, I think – th at if you cross paths with a black cat, you will also have bad luck.
 “To cross ( cross) paths (paths)” with someone means to see someone by chance, without pla nning to meet them.
 Often we use this expression “to cross paths with” when you have a disagreement or an argument with that person.
 Here it’s used just to mean to accidentally or by chance see someone.

 So if you see a black cat, many people believe you will have bad luck.
-Now, of course, cats are bad luck in my opinion, and so thi s superstition sort of makes sense.
+Now, of course, cats are bad luck in my opinion, and so this superstition sort of makes sense.
 (You should try to stay away from cats, is w hat I’m saying.)

 Now Cesar says, “I don’t think so, but I’m not supe rstitious” – I don’t believe in these superstitions.
 “I don’t believe breaking a mi rror will bring me seven years of bad luck.”
 Cesar mentions another popular superstit ion, which is that if you break a mirror – something you use to see your reflection  in – you will not only have bad luck, you will have seven years of bad luck.
 I’ m not sure where that superstition came from or why people believe it wil l bring seven years versus, I don’t know, 20 years, but that’s the superstition.